-Apple disputes Chinese hacking claim to Congress amid growing doubts
+Apple disputes Chinese hacking claim to Congress amid growing doubts (updated)

 Apple rarely disputes reports of its interactions with foreign governments, but the company spent the weekend actively denying last week’s Bloomberg story that alleged it has known since 2015 that China inserted spying chips into Supermicro servers used for cloud services.
 Reuters reports that Apple VP George Stathakopoulos contacted the U.S. Congress on Sunday to reiterate that the company has never found malicious chips or vulnerabilities in any server, nor been contacted by the FBI regarding the issue, claims made in the Bloomberg report.

 While Apple, Supermicro, and Amazon all disputed the key elements of Bloomberg’s report, Apple has been particularly aggressive in its efforts to deny the claims.
-Though Bloomberg said that its story was based on 17 sources, Apple told Congress that it believes some of the allegations were based on fewer sources — a standard reporting technique — and in some cases came from only a single source.
+Though Bloomberg said its story was based on 17 sources, Apple told Congress it believes some of the allegations were based on fewer sources — a standard reporting technique — and in some cases came from only a single source.

 Bloomberg has stood by its story, which it worked on for at least a year before publication.
 It claimed that Chinese spies placed tiny chips on Supermicro’s motherboards, enabling the spies to compromise the servers for information-gathering purposes and then keep them awaiting further instructions.
 It further claimed that Apple and Amazon became aware of the issues and reported them to the FBI, quietly assisting in an investigation that has been ongoing since 2014.